The Boat: Outremer 51 Review

 When was she launched?

-She was launched in 2013 as one of the newer 51 foot models (15 meters).
+She is a 2014 model and was launched as one of the newer 51 foot models (15 meters).
 This was the year that Outremer lengthened the stern of of their 49 foot model, redesigned the interior and improved weight savings through the build process.
 While the 49' was a great boat, they only made it better with the launch of the 51'.

 What's the best thing about her?